 Now for the mains.
 Halibut fillet, glazed with broccoli purée, with smoked garlic, and toasted almonds and a splendid cube of Crab cake.
 Perfectly cooked, perfectly balanced.

 What could be more evocative of Swinton Park than Grouse?
 Melting and beautifully pink, surrounded by dabs of butternut squash and lemon caramel purée.
 It came with portions of braised red cabbage, fondant potato and brambles.
 A sprig of flowering purple heather added a visual twist.
 An exquisite dish.

 A refreshing Apple Martini Jelly was served next as an interlude, just as the daylight faded.

-Rest and Play at Swinton Park
+Rest and Play

 For relaxation, there is a conservatory spa, with jacuzzi, sauna and treatment rooms.
 It’s also easy to relax in the bar or take afternoon tea in the drawing room.

 As befits such an estate, country pursuits are legion and suit every taste, age, and ability.
 There’s golf, archery, fly fishing, shooting, horse riding and pony trekking.
 Then again, off-road driving, cricket, croquet or quoits are alternative pastimes.
-The hotel hosts different themed breaks throughout the year, and it makes a superb venue for weddings and civil ceremonies.
+The hotel hosts themed breaks throughout the year, and it makes a superb venue for weddings and civil ceremonies.

 We chose to explore the idyllic parkland and walled kitchen garden.
 A ramble past contentedly grazing deer takes you to the picturesque summerhouse, lakes, and waterfalls.
 The walled garden deserves a special mention, four acres restored by Susan Cunliffe-Lister, an award-winning gardener.
 It provides food for the restaurant and cookery school, and flowers for the hotel.
 It is a riot of colour, full of butterflies, bees, and birdsong.